Editorial photograph of a procurement team comparing two Microsoft renewal quotes side by side on a boardroom table

 What to do next

-The eight step checklist below moves the next Microsoft renewal from the LSP default quote to a buyer side framework.
+The checklist below moves the next Microsoft renewal from the incumbent default quote to a buyer side framework.

 1. Pull the EA inventory.
-By enrollment, by seat type, by product.
+By enrollment, seat type, and product.

-3. Run the EA renewal model.
-Level discount, multi year price lock, true up posture.
+3. Model the EA renewal.
+Negotiated level, price lock, true up posture.

 6. Anchor the negotiation.
-Both routes on the table at the same time.
+Put both routes on the table together.

 7. Lock the price file.
-SKU specific discount file in writing.
+Get SKU specific discounts in writing.

 8. Plan the cutover.
-If moving, plan the billing and identity transition.
+If moving, sequence billing and identity.

 Frequently asked questions

-Not necessarily.
-MCA default rates run higher than the EA level discount.
-MCA becomes cheaper when matched with strong Azure prepay and 365 commitments that unlock the deeper discount levels.
-The right comparison is total cost of ownership over a 36 month horizon with both routes modeled at the same commitment level.
+Not by default.
+MCA list rates run higher than a negotiated EA level discount.
+MCA becomes cheaper only when paired with Azure prepay and Microsoft 365 commitments that unlock deeper tiers.
+Model both routes at the same commitment level over 36 months before deciding.

 Price protection means the negotiated EA price holds for the 36 month term.
-New users added at annual true up come in at the EA price, not the then current list price.
-MCA does not carry the same price protection by default.
-Multi year MCA E contracts can negotiate price protection, but it is not automatic.
+Users added at the annual true up come in at the locked price, not the current list price.
+MCA does not carry automatic price protection, though multi year MCA Enterprise deals can negotiate it.

-Can I run EA and MCA at the same time?
+Can a company run an EA and an MCA at the same time?

-Yes.
-Many enterprises split products.
-Microsoft 365 remains on the EA for the price lock.
-Azure consumption sits on the MCA for the monthly flex.
-The split is a transition tool as well, allowing the buyer to test MCA on Azure before moving Microsoft 365 at the next EA anniversary.
+Yes, and many do during transition.
+A common pattern keeps Microsoft 365 on the EA for the price lock while Azure consumption moves to the MCA for monthly flexibility.
+The split also lets a buyer test MCA billing before committing the full estate at the next anniversary.

-Under EA the LSP is the contractual seller and adds margin.
-Under MCA E the contract is direct with Microsoft.
-Partners still play a role on advisory, deployment, and managed services.
-The commercial relationship simplifies.
-Some buyers welcome the simplification, others miss the LSP support layer.
-The MCA Partner variant preserves the partner contract role.
+Under an EA the licensing partner is the contractual seller and adds a margin layer.
+Under MCA Enterprise the contract is direct with Microsoft, so that margin compresses.
+Partners still deliver advisory, deployment, and managed services, and the MCA Partner variant keeps a partner of record.

 How Redress engages on EA versus MCA

-Redress runs the EA versus MCA decision as a 6 to 9 month engagement, aligned to the renewal cadence.
-The work pulls the inventory, scores actual usage, models both routes, anchors the negotiation, and prepares the contract red line list.
-Most engagements deliver 12 to 28 percent saving against the LSP default quote.
+We run the EA versus MCA decision as a 6 to 9 month engagement aligned to the renewal cadence.
+The work pulls the inventory, scores usage, models both routes, anchors the negotiation, and prepares the red line list.
+Read Vendor Shield, the Renewal Program, and the Microsoft Knowledge Hub.

 Score your EA versus MCA position against the buyer side benchmark in under five minutes.